crate/crate-howtos/docs/deployment/containers/docker.rst

 -----------------

-`CrateDB settings <https://crate.io/docs/stable/configuration.html>`_ are set using the ``-C`` flag, per the above examples.
+`CrateDB settings <https://crate.io/docs/stable/configuration.html>`_ are set using the ``-C`` flag, as shown in the examples above.

-Check out the `Docker docs <https://docs.docker.com/engine/reference/run/>`_ for more Docker specific features CrateDB can leverage.
+Check out the `Docker docs <https://docs.docker.com/engine/reference/run/>`_ for more Docker-specific features that CrateDB can leverage.

 CrateDB Shell
 -------------